 Work on your composition.

-A great digital painting piece is one that has a strong composition; it should draw the viewer’s attention and lead him through the scene while making sure everything important in there is visible.
+A great digital painting piece has a strong composition; it should draw the viewer’s attention and lead him through the scene while making sure everything important is visible.

 The composition of a painting may depend on its intended purpose.
 For example, a portrait will not normally have a complex background like landscapes do (for obvious reasons).